 Chemical Resistance and Structural Integrity

-2. Extruded acrylic is more susceptible tostress crackingwhen subjected to somecleaners or adhesives
+- Extruded acrylic is more susceptible to stress cracking when it comes into contact with some cleaners or adhesives

 Stress Distribution and Load-Bearing Capacity

-3. Enhanced performance for high aquariumstructures(>1mtall) where water pressure isconsiderable.
+- Better performance for high aquarium structures(>1mtall) where water pressure is significant.

 Fabrication Considerations for Aquariums

-1. Cast acrylic offers thefacilityto solve the weld joints more precisely, critical to leak-freeaquariumfabrication.
+- Cast acrylic offers the facility to finish the weld joints more accurately, critical to leak-free aquarium fabrication.

 Design Recommendations forAquariums: